FrankFK/FrankFK.github.io/_posts/2023-03-18-background-service-in-mem-cache.md

 }
 ```

 To interact with the cache, the class must implement the `ICachedDataEntry` interface.
-This contains a single property `MaxCacheTime`.
-Using this property, the class specifies how long the data should be cached (2 minutes in the example above).
+This contains one single property `MaxCacheTime`.
+Defining this property, the class specifies how long the data should be cached (2 minutes in the example above).

 A second class creates the data: